Nicholas II Thought

 Tsar Nicholas II is considered the weakest Tsar by many.
 He was the last reigning Emperor of Russia, King of Congress Poland, and Grand Duke of Finland from 1 November 1894 until his abdication on 15 March 1917.

-Nicholas II became Tsar 1896, where he implemented his policies.
-His inability to adapt to the rapidly changing social and political landscape of early 20th-century Russia contributed to widespread discontent among various social groups, including the working class, peasantry, and intellectuals.
+But, despite all the positive changes to the physical world, Nicholas II’s inability to adapt to the rapidly changing ideological world (that is, the social and political landscapes) of early 20th-century Russia.
+This contributed to widespread discontent among various social groups, including the working class, peasantry, and intellectuals.
+So he thought for the people and stepped down in 1917.

 Nicholas II is very anti-communist.
 He distrusted liberal and socialist movements, viewing them as threats to the autocratic system and the traditional Russian way of life.
 This suspicion often led to harsh crackdowns on political dissent and revolutionary activities.